 Say you are an employer or the head of a sports club, gym, library, educational institute.
-And you want to authenticate the entry of employees, members, visitors to your work premises.
+And you want to authenticate the entry of employees and visitors to your work premises.

-You obviously do not wish to share your workspace with trespassers or irrelevant people.
+You obviously do not wish to share your workspace with trespassers.
 You only want authorized personnel to be given entry.

 Now the question is—how to do it?
 How do you authorize these entries?